Department of Justice is now the Department of Communities and Justice. Find out more >

 Look for bank statements, passbooks, debit cards and credit card statements.
 Write to financial institutions to find out the balance of the deceased's accounts.

-If the deceased owned a house, land or unit, you should obtain a title search from Land and Property Information NSW or ask a lawyer to obtain one for you.
+If the deceased owned a house, land or unit, you should obtain a title search from NSW Land Registry Services (NSW LRS) or ask a lawyer to obtain one for you.
 In order to obtain a title search, you will need the lot and plan number for the property which you can get from a council rates notice or the local council, if you know the address of the property.
-Land & Property Information NSW charges a fee to conduct a title search.
+NSW Land Registry Services charges a fee to conduct a title search.
 You will need to obtain a title search for each property owned by the deceased.

-For more information about fees, go to the search fees section of the
+For more information about fees, go to Land Title Fees on the NSW LRS website.

 A title search will show you whether the deceased owned the property in their own name or with another person as 'joint tenants' or 'tenants in common'.

 The title search will also give you information about whether the property is mortgaged with a bank or financial institution.
-If the property is mortgaged, the Certificate of Title (also called 'title deeds') will be kept by the bank.
-If the property is not mortgaged, you will have to search for the original Certificate of Title.
 You can start by checking the deceased's home, make enquiries with the deceased's former solicitor or local solicitors in the area or check if it is held by the bank in safe custody.

 If the deceased owned a car, motorcycle, caravan or trailer, you must find out the registration details and insurance policies.